bmacmaho/42_pushswap/README.md

 ## Approach
 ### Input Error Handling
-Before we can get stuck in with the funky algorithms
+Before we can get stuck in with the sorting algorithms, it is first necessary to insure that the program is receiving valid inputs.
+For example,
+- Inputs must be numeric.
+- Inputs cannot be repeated.
+- Inputs must be within the range of an int.

+To check if each value is in the range of an int, I made use of the 'ft_strncmp' function from libft.

 ### Preparing Stacks
 ### The 'diff' variable
 The **diff** represents how far a number is to the middle of the sorted array.
 If it's positive, it's between the middle and the end.
 If it's negative, it's between the start and middle.